York – Edwin’s Minster

 The Gothic style minster at York was started around 1220 by Archbishop Walter de Grey (1216-1255).
 He replaced the Norman transepts with Early English Gothic transepts in the period 1227 to 1260.

 The new transepts dwarfed the Norman nave so one of Grey’s successors, Archbishop John Romanus, replaced the nave with a new Gothic structure from 1291.
 The Norman choir was replaced by Archbishop Thoresby from 1361 and by 1400 the minster was entirely Gothic.

 The central tower was added in 1405-1415, using money donated by Walter Skirlaw, the Bishop of Durham, and the western towers added from 1433 to 1475.
 The minster was finally completed and consecrated on July 3, 1472.

 The Minster is built of oolitic limestone from the Tadcaster area and gives the minster its white appearance.
 York has the highest proportion of Medieval stained glass of any European cathedral and there is a magnificent Rose Windows known as the Heart of Yorkshire.

 The Minster Yard

 The Minster Yard surrounds both York Minster and Dean’s Park (a cathedral close) which is just to the north of the minster.
-The most notable building in this area is the Treasurer’s House in Chapter House Street which is mainly 17th and 18th century with cellars dating back to the 13th century.
+The most notable building in this area is the Treasurer’s House in Chapter House Street which is mainly seventeenth and eighteenth century with cellars dating back to the thirteenth century.
 It was historically the home to the Treasurer of York Minster.